 This bookmark is an easily accessible vault of information regarding the working history of the whole company.
-Every clock in and clock out is saved together with the information about the quantity and number of shortages, raw material consumption, or deficiencies.
+Every clock in and clock out is saved with information about the quantity and number of shortages, raw material consumption, or deficiencies.
 In the background, Prodio measures the efficiency.
-If there was a norm set for a particular product, it also shows how many per cent of this norm an individual employee achieved.
+If there was a norm set for a particular product, it also shows how many percent of this norm an individual employee achieved.

-By using clever filters, you can find any required operation in work history, giving you almost unlimited summing possibilities.
+Using clever filters lets you find any required operation in your work history, giving you almost unlimited summing possibilities.

-Total order calculation – check quickly how long it took to complete your order and whether there were any discrepancies between the estimated time and lead time.
-It should be one of your favourite functions from the manufacturing overhead perspective.
+Using this feature, you can quickly check how long it took to complete your order and whether there were any discrepancies between the estimated time and lead time.
+It should be one of your favorite functions from the manufacturing overhead perspective.

 There you will find:

-- Total number of working hours for all operations for a given position on the order form,
+- Number of working hours for all operations for a given position

 - Estimated times are based on the product’s technology, suggesting the lead time.

-When it comes to advanced production cost tracking, each company does it differently, so creating a standardised report in Prodio would be impossible.
+When it comes to advanced production cost tracking, each company does it differently, so creating a standardized report in Prodio would be impossible.

 That’s why we prepared a complete Excel export tool, so you could source required data, as well as the whole working history and have it saved on your hard drive independently.